Ideas-on-Stage/ideasonstage.com/content/uk/resources/books/timeless-presenter-book/index.md

 ## What You’ll Gain

-After reading Timeless Presenter, you will:
+After reading _Timeless Presenter_, you will:

 - See communication through a clearer lens
 - Focus on what truly matters
 - Prepare with greater intention
 - Speak with more awareness of your audience
 - Build influence that lasts beyond any tool or trend

-- This book will not remove the work.
+This book will not remove the work.
 But it will sharpen your perspective.